Icinga/icinga2/doc/6-advanced-topics.md

 Unlike a `fixed` downtime, a `flexible` downtime end does not necessarily happen at the provided end time.
-Instead the downtime will be triggered in the time span defined by start and end time, but then last a defined duration in minutes.
+Instead the downtime will be triggered by the state change in the time span defined by start and end time, but then last a defined duration in minutes.

 Imagine the following scenario: Your service is frequently polled by users trying to grab free deleted domains for immediate registration.